weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 In this setup, `weave-1` is the bootstrap node, and so its target should be 0.
 Only `weave-2` and `weave-3` need to have  `--init-peer-count` set to 3 at launch.

-On each host, except for `weave-1` which is our bootstrap node we will need to:
+On each host, except for `weave-1` you will need to:

   1. launch Weave router with `--init-peer-count 3`
   3. launch proxy with a copy of TLS flags from Docker daemon